Tigers in Korean folktales

 Reading Time: 4 minutes

 The tiger (호랑이, horang-i) plays a significant part in Korean culture.
-Historically, the tiger has been linked with Korea from the beginning.
-The tiger is strongly associated with Korean culture and is seen as representative to the identity of Koreans.
+Historically, the tiger is strongly associated with Korean culture and is seen as representative to the identity of Koreans.
 Tigers in Korea are a symbol of strength and power and often seen as the guardian spirit and protector of the Korean people.
 Tigers are often featured in many Korean folktales and stories.
 Some people even comment that the Korean peninsula itself resembles a tiger waiting to pounce!
+Keep reading to learn how Korean tigers are so important in Korean culture.

-The importance of the tiger in Korea
+The importance of tigers in Korea

 We can see the importance of the tiger in its selection as Korea’s mascot whenever they showcase the country on a worldwide scale.
 When Seoul hosted the 1988 Olympics ‘Hodori the tiger’ was a popular figure.
 The white tiger (백호 baek-ho) in particular is historically revered in Korean society and was used as the symbol for the 2018 Winter Olympics in Pyeongchang.